squeaky-pl/pystacia/doc/source/image.rst

 _______

 Skewing is the action of pushing one of the edges of an image along X or Y axis.
-You can perform it with :meth:`tinyimg.image.Image.skew` passing offset in pixels and desired axis.
+You can perform it with :meth:`pystacia.image.Image.skew` passing offset in pixels and desired axis.

 >>> image.skew(10, axes.x)